Eleventh Street Bridge Community

 Hurricane Ida's Impact

 September 2021.
 This was the largest flooding event confronted by the City of Wilmington and the State in recent history.
-Almost 250 residences in the 11th Street Bridge community of Wilmington’s 3rd District were impacted by the high water, with some homes in 13th and Heald Streets area suffering catastrophic
+Almost 250 residences in the 11th Street Bridge community of Wilmington’s 3rd District were impacted by the high water, with homes in the 13th and Heald Streets area suffering catastrophic damage.

 Source: Delaware VOAD 2021 Report, https://www.devoad.org/wp-content/uploads/2021/03/2021-Year-in-Review-v3.pdf